Adaptive enrichment trial designs using joint modeling of longitudinal and time-to-event data: Results

-We now put the enrichment methodology into practice using simulation studies.
-For one simulation; generate a dataset of patients from the joint model, then subgroup selection and decisions about \(H_0\) are performed after \(d_1^{(1)}\) and \(d^{(2)}\) events have been observed according to Table~\ref{tbl:design}.
-All four methods in the summary Table~\ref{tbl:analysis_methods} are performed on the same dataset and after the same number of events.
-This is so that differences in the trial results can be attributed to the analysis methodology and not trial design features.
-The simulations are repeated \(N=10^4\) times for each set of parameter values and then power is caluclated as the proportion of simulations which select subgroup \(S_1\) and reject \(H_{01}\) as described in Section~\ref{subsec:calc_errors}.

-Figures~\ref{fig:power_sigma_sq} and~\ref{fig:power_var2} show the power comparison between the different methods and how power is affected by the parameters \(\gamma,\sigma^2\) and \(\phi_2\).
-The numeric values in these figures are presented in the supplementary materials.
 It is clear that the conditional score method is most efficient since power is highest across nearly all parameter combinations.
-When \(\gamma=0\), the conditional score method may suffer from a small loss in power in comparison to other methods.
+When $\gamma=0$, the conditional score method may suffer from a small loss in power in comparison to other methods.
 This is the case where longitudinal data has no impact on the survival outcome so including it in the analysis is futile.
-For \(\gamma \neq 0\) however, a gain in power between 0.18 to 0.52 is seen.
+For $\gamma \neq 0$ however, a gain in power up to 0.46 is seen.